NormLorenz/ai-llm-gradio-rag/README.md

 The Gradio interface will open in your browser (default: `http://localhost:7860`).

-### Steps:
+### Processing New Documents

-1. Upload a PDF or TXT document
+1. Upload a PDF or TXT document using the file upload box
-2. (Optional) Adjust chunk size and overlap in Advanced Settings
+2. (Optional) Adjust chunk size and overlap in Advanced Settings for fine-tuned processing
-3. Click "Process Document"
+3. Click **"🚀 Process Document"** to process and index the document
+4. Wait for the status message confirming successful processing
-4. Ask questions about the document content
+5. Ask questions about the document content

+### Loading Previously Indexed Documents

+If you've already processed and indexed documents in Pinecone, you can skip the processing step:

+1. Click **"📚 Load Existing Data"** to connect to Pinecone and load previously indexed vectors
+2. The system will display the number of vectors in the index
+3. Proceed directly to asking questions without reprocessing

+### Asking Questions

+1. Enter your question in the "Your Question" text box
+2. Click **"🔍 Get Answer"** or press Enter
-5. View answers with source citations
+3. View the AI-generated answer with relevant source citations from the document

 ## Configuration